RodrigoPAml/SoftwareRasterizer/README.md

 ### Using

-To move use the wasd or the arrows and the mouse with right click to look around
+To move use the wasd or the arrows

+To look around drag the mouse with right click

 The menu has the following options